Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZnuY8kzdKQU.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Do you have plans for elevators usable for players?
 https://www.youtube.com/watch?v=ZnuY8kzdKQU
-This question was possibly duplicated with a more recent answer: [August 17th, 2021 Livestream Q&A: Elevators?](./yt-QFluxC4JyLI.md) [https://www.youtube.com/watch?v=QFluxC4JyLI](https://www.youtube.com/watch?v=QFluxC4JyLI)
+This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Any plans on an actual Elevator?](./yt-Ot_nXF5yBfU.md) [https://www.youtube.com/watch?v=Ot_nXF5yBfU](https://www.youtube.com/watch?v=Ot_nXF5yBfU)

 ### Topics